Germinating the seeds

 Lighting -- Once your seeds sprout, move them to a bright spot, with protection from afternoon sun.
 You may use a fluorescent or LED light kept a few inches (10 cm) away while your plants are young.

 Watering: Once the seedlings are 3 weeks old, you may allow the surface soil to dry out, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also don't keep it perpetually soggy. .

 It's normal for a few of the older leaves to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
-Or the plant may need more nitrogen fertilizer.
+If you're unsure if the soil down in the root zone has the proper moisture, you can use a moisture meter.
+If you're certain the roots have been moist enough, the plant may need more fertilizer.

 Climate -- This species comes from mountain forests, where the climate is mild all year, and nights are cooler.
 I have no information on how much heat it can take, so consider it experimental in areas that regularly get above 85 degrees F (29°C) especially if nights are warm.
 I don't know its frost tolerance.
 It might only be hardy to 25-30° F (-3°C).
 Protect plants from frost the first year.

 Adult plants flower the strongest in mostly-sunny conditions, but younger plants should be acclimated to afternoon sun slowly.
 Over about 40% humidity is best.

 Repotting -- Once your seedlings are at least 3 inches tall (7 cm), you may repot them to larger containers about 1 quart (1 liter) in size.
 Repot gently and avoid letting the soil ball break apart.
 It's best to water the soil before repotting to keep the soil together.
 For the first week after repotting, shade from sun and give no fertilizer.

 If you have any questions or problems, please contact me.